ZVKubajak/Stellabyte/README.md

  # Stellabyte

 ## Description
-Stellabyte is a next-generation cloud storage platform built on Amazon S3 for scalable storage and Prisma ORM for efficient database management, combining cutting-edge technology with a celestial aesthetic.
-Custom cosmic-themed artwork transforms file management into an immersive, out-of-this-world experience, blending functionality and creativity for storing memories or organizing documents.
+Stellabyte is a cloud storage platform built on Amazon S3 and Prisma + MongoDB.
+User's can store files while turning them into artwork with a celestial aesthetic.

 ## Table of Contents
 - [Usage](#usage)